 However, this requires the assistance of a fig wasp, so plants in the US tend to remain barren.

-It’s still possible to get your ruby rubber plant to produce small, uninteresting flowers under the right conditions, however.
+However, it’s still possible to get your ruby rubber plant to produce small, uninteresting flowers under the right conditions.

 While the ruby rubber plant can live in partial shade, its variegation will suffer.

 Likewise, putting it in direct sunlight can result in leaf burn, so try to choose a spot where it receives indirect bright light or medium light and has some shade during midday.